Introduction

 Resource Table Click Action

 By default, when clicking on a resource table row, Nova will navigate to the detail view for the resource.
 However, you may want Nova to navigate to the edit form instead.
-You can customize this behavior by changing the clickAction
+You can customize this behavior by changing theclickAction property on the resource’s class:

 Eager Loading